For CEOs, VP International Growth, and Global Sales Leaders in SaaS, Cybersecurity, and AI

 The Digital Agency's Gennai pilot targets about 180,000 government employees across ministries and agencies from May 2026 to March 2027, and explicitly frames AI as indispensable under labor shortages.Digital Agency, Mar 6 2026

-IDC expects Japan's AI infrastructure market to exceed .5 billion in 2026, up at least 18 percent year over year after a seven-fold expansion from 2022 to 2025.IDC AI infrastructure blog, Mar 2026
+IDC expects Japan's AI infrastructure market to exceed $500 million in 2026, up at least 18 percent year over year after a seven-fold expansion from 2022 to 2025.IDC AI infrastructure blog, Mar 2026

 As Government Cloud adoption advances and critical infrastructure protection rises, cloud, observability, identity, EDR/XDR, and secure data handling all become easier to justify in business cases.